jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 A much better approach to solving this algo is to limit it to a single loop yet still incorporate multiple pointers.

 Here we will position the pointers at opposite ends with each one working their way to the middle.
-If at any point left exceeds right then we know there is no possible solution and that becomes the condition on which the loop terminates.
+If at any point the value of **left** exceeds **right* then we know there is no possible solution and that becomes the condition on which the loop terminates.

 ```js
 INDEX:   0   1   2   3   4  5